Which bed to choose for a baby?

 0 - 6 months

-The cradle, the bassinet, or the co-sleeping bed are the most suitable.
-They provide a reassuring cocoon, close to mom and dad, and are designed for newborns who sleep a lot but need to feel contained.
+The cradle, bassinet, or co-sleeping bed are the most suitable.
+They offer a reassuring cocoon, close to mom and dad, and are designed for newborns who sleep a lot but need to feel contained.

 6 months - 2 years

-At this age, the baby starts to move more.
-The crib remains the safest option.
-One can consider a convertible bed or a small Montessori bed, depending on the child's independence.
+At this age, baby starts to move more.
+The crib remains the safest.
+You can consider a convertible bed or a small Montessori bed, depending on the child's autonomy.

 2 years - 5 years